red/web-redlake/content/en/products/diagrammar.md

   - template: "1up"
     heading: "The World's First Live-Coded Grammar Diagramming and Diagnostic Tool"
     content: |-
-      Whether you write languages and DSLs, document data formats, or publish APIs, DiaGrammar is your new best friend.
+      Whether you design languages and DSLs, parse or document data formats, or publish APIs, DiaGrammar is your new best friend.
 Users want to understand your design quickly.
 Diagrams foster understanding, communication, and adoption.
 Today's stakeholders demand that designs are thought-out, documented, and tested.
 You need to look professional.
 More than that, you need to be professional.

       Don't hack, design.
 Don't hope, test.
 Don't guess, understand.
 Then show everyone what you've got.
 Live coding is the best, most